-Similar to retrospective labeling, prospective labeling enables the collection of elements in accordance with the set task, but here additional manipulations with elements are mandatory (e.g., providing annotations for event start/end, designating signs of abnormalities, etc.).
-This type of labeling involves healthcare professionals (normally, a doctor subspecialized in the domain of the labeled dataset) who perform manual annotation of data content in full or parts thereof.
+Similar to retrospective labeling, prospective labeling enables the collection of elements in accordance with the set task, but here additional manipulations with elements are mandatory (e.g., providing annotations for event start/end, detection of signs and abnormalities, etc.).
+This type of labeling involves healthcare professionals (normally, a doctor qualified in the domain of the labeled dataset) who perform manual annotation of data in full or in part.